Monday, January 25, 2016

 Once, I wrote a letter to Garner McKay's fan club asking for a picture and they sent me one.

-I placed his picture in my scrapbook and I still have that scrapbook and his picture.
+I placed his picture in my scrapbook, and I still have it.

-Dad made us a swing using a long cable rope that he threw over a huge limb of the oak next to our house.
+Dad made us a swing using a long cable he threw over a huge limb of the oak tree next to our house.

-Next the took a old wooden plank, which he notched on either side and slid it between the rope for us to sit in.
+Next, they took an old wooden plank, notched on either side, and slid it between the ropes for us to sit on.

-My handy-man dad built us a go-cart.
-He used on old wagon frame, built a wooden platform atop the frame.
+My handyman dad built us a go-cart.
+He used an old wagon frame and built a wooden platform on top of it.

-He attached a lawn mower motor onto the back side of the wagon.
+He attached a lawn mower motor to the back side of the wagon.

 The go-cart had to be cranked like cranking a push lawnmower.